Jinwooooo/jinwooooo-blog/_posts/2018-12-14-browndust-arena-formation-:-6-turn-push-formation.md

 ## Chapter 3 : What unit to utilize on the first attack

 You have pushed the turns so that Reckless taunt is not offline and if you thought about using some small AOE offensive units like Alec, Foxy, Sieg, Edin, Jin, etc (units with 2 cell AOE or less), why risk pushing 6 turns?
-The unit that launches the first attack **MUST have a LARGE AOE***.
+The unit that launches the first attack **MUST have a LARGE AOE**.
 In other words, the unit must have a chance to wipe out more than half of the enemy's key units in one go.

 <img src="../uploads/browndust-6-turn-push-formation-offensive-unit-list.jpg">

 1. **Hanya** upgraded version of Eunrang.
 He was one of the main reason why 6 turn push formation became popular (he was likely to wipe out almost all of the enemy dps if he's in the correct row)
 2. **Rafina** since this formation utilizes multiple supports which is a condition required to utilize Rafina, it's like killing two birds with one stone in this case.
-3. **Gunther** many users don't expect a unit like Gunther to be utilized, so he may sometimes be the unit for this role.
+3. **Gunther** many users don't expect a unit with Gunther's AOE to be utilized, so he may sometimes be the best unit for this role.
-4. **Christina** due to so many skip attackers, many users are prepared for Christina even though they weren't trying to counter her.
+4. **Christina** due to so many skip attackers, many users are prepared for Christina even though they weren't exactly trying to counter her.
 However, like Gunther she can be suitable for this role in special cases.
 5. **Anastasia** new unit in KR that is same as Rafina, but is more squishy and does more damage.
 Usually if you have Rafina, many users won't invest in Anastasia, so she is seen less with 6 turn push formation, but she is more fit for this role than Rafina.

 ---